phoebe-gill/pjgill.net/content/page/about.md

 title = "An otherwise bald and unconvincing narrative"
 +++

 Hi, I'm Phoebe Gill.
+I'm currently standing as the Green Party candidate for Bethnal Green and Stepney.

 I work for [Policy Expert](https://www.policyexpert.co.uk/) as a software engineer.

 I am rather fond of the theatre, particularly opera - both as audience and back stage.
 I enjoy board/role-playing/video games, and am active in the Green Party.

-My preferred pronouns are she/her.
+My pronouns are she/her.
 I'm queer, trans, bi, and poly.

 I maintain a [public salary history]({{< ref "page/salary_history.md" >}}).

 # Contact

-I can be contacted at [\<anything>@pjgill.net](mailto:website@pjgill.net).
+For correspondance about my candidacy, please contact me at <bethnal.green.stepney@votegreen.uk>.

+For personal correspondance, use [\<anything>@pjgill.net](mailto:website@pjgill.net).